Superbird11/ns2/3-markdown.md

 the program.
 It's also compatible with many blogging websites and wikis.
 Markdown documents are saved with the file extension ".md".

--You can also create bullet-point lists simply by typing them.
+- You can also create bullet-point lists simply by typing them.
--*Italics* can be done with single-asterisks on either side of text.
+- *Italics* can be done with single-asterisks on either side of text.
--Similarly, **boldface** uses two asterisks instead of one.
+- Similarly, **boldface** uses two asterisks instead of one.
--```code``` can be done with three accent characters on either side.
+- ```code``` can be done with three accent characters on either side.
 Note: Do not do this with three single-apostrophes.
 It will not work.